Proc3ssZer0/Ai-Site/README.md

 · The first launch may take extra time to download the model.
 · For faster inference, use a GPU with CUDA support (if available).
-· The default movie database contains about 500 entries.
-You can extend it by adding your own JSON or CSV files.

 📄 License

 This project is licensed under the GNU General Public License v3.0 – see the LICENSE file for details.